We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - ‘dimensional rules’ — this allows you to control which products are shipped alone or with others

-- ‘origin locations’ — this let you set different location points for merchants with inventory in more than one locale
+- ‘origin locations’ — this lets you set different location points for merchants with inventory in more than one locale

-- ‘customer groups’ — this let you offer different shipping options to customers according to pre-defined grouping criteria.
+- ‘shipping groups’ — this lets you offer different shipping options to customers according to pre-defined grouping criteria.

 Shipper HQ comes as standard on the BigCommerce ‘Enterprise’ plan — but to add it to any of the 3 ‘Essentials’ plans, you’ll need to pay around $75 per month.